generik0/Windsor.AspNetCore/README.md

 container.Register(Classes.FromAssemblyInThisApplication(typeof(TStartup).Assembly).BasedOn<TagHelper>().LifestyleTransient());
 ```

+It is also very important to note that you should never register any framework services in Windsor.
+This is handled by the framework for you.
+In the
+case of ILoggerFactory mentioned earlier, you will notice it is not installed anywhere in the Startup.cs example below.

 ## What do I need to set it up?

 You will need to install the Castle.Facilities.AspNetCore nuget, after which you can add the missing code to your Startup.cs.